Spinal Cord Research Centre

 3. On X-Win32 or other Remote X Window sessions

 It is often handy to access a Linux-based data capture or analysis system remotely, via a networked X Window session, rather than logging in directly to the system's own console.
 This allows you to work from your own desktop or laptop system.
 Here at the University of Manitoba, we use StarNet's X-Win32 package, as we have a site license for it.
-Other X Window packages are available for Windows systems, and are included with Mac and Linux systems.
-One free alternative to X-Win32 for Windows systems is Xming+PuTTY on a Stick.
+Other X Window packages are available for Windows and Mac systems, and are included with Linux systems.
+One free alternative to X-Win32 for Windows systems is Xsrv+PuTTY on a Stick.

 Task bar icon and session menu, X-Win32 version 7 or older